top of page

 Why Solving Customer Problems Is More Important Than How Many Clients You Have

 You can't conflate years of randomly doing loosely related things with focusing on mastering one specific thing.
-And you certainly can't justify a bogus job title merged with the responsibilities of all the positions you wish to fill but can't afford as expertise.
-But more importantly, knowledge doesn't mean effective application.
+And you certainly can't justify a bogus job title merged with the responsibilities of all the positions you wish to fill but can't afford to as expertise.
+More importantly, knowledge doesn't mean effective application so you can't use it interchanagebly with expertise.

 HELPING THE PROSPECT IDENTIFY THE PROBLEM THEY HAVE